Kyle Tucker Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the ninth-ranked team ERA across all MLB pitching staffs (3.92).
+- The Yankees have the 10th-ranked team ERA across all league pitching staffs (3.91).

-- Yankees pitchers combine to allow 132 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Yankees pitchers combine to rank 19th in baseball in home runs given up (133 total, 1.2 per game).

-- The righty's most recent time out came on Saturday against the Baltimore Orioles, when he threw five innings, surrendering three earned runs while giving up five hits.
+- In his most recent time out on Sunday, the righty went 3 1/3 innings against the Baltimore Orioles, allowing nine earned runs while surrendering 10 hits.

-- In 22 games this season, the 27-year-old has a 4.39 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .265 to opposing batters.
+- In 12 games this season, the 29-year-old has a 7.49 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .329 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.